ElinaFF/PICO/index.md

  It contains all the logic that compose the Metabodashboard.
  This package can access freely the Service package.
  All of the communication with the UI package must pass by the controller.
 This allows us to modify the Domain if necessary without having to modify the UI too.
- - The UI package :
+ - The User Interface (UI) package :
  It contains all the classes that are used to display the web interface of the Metabodashboard.
  It manages only the interface and connects to the Domain by the controller only.
  - The Service package :